Cookies Notice

 • 100% rebate on the employer's Social Security contribution for common contingencies, for the formalisation of interim contracts to replace female workers who are victims of gender violence, in accordance with Article 21, Section 3, of Organic Law 1/2004, of 28 December, on Comprehensive Protection Measures against Gender Violence.

-• 100% rebate on the employer's total Social Security contributions for female workers replaced for the reasons mentioned in the previous paragraph.
+• 100% rebate on the employer's total Social Security contributions for workers replaced for the reasons mentioned in the previous paragraph.
 This rebate shall only be applied when the suspension of activity due to these causes coincides with the substitute interim contract and, in any case, with the maximum suspension period.

 As of 1 January 2023, only employers will be able to assume the aforementioned obligations, being able to access the contribution benefits applicable in this Special System as of that date.